The value of email marketing is based on a multi-pronged strategy that usually begins with building awareness.

 An effective way to increase brand awareness is to share information about your business with consumers through email marketing campaigns.
 And behind any successful email marketing campaign sits a robust email list.

 Brands that have healthy and compliant email lists acquire these email addresses voluntarily, meaning subscribers give a brand their information because they’re interested in staying up-to-date with the business and receiving promotional messages.
+This helps improve their sender reputation and email deliverability to the inbox.

 Creating an email list opens the door to endless communication possibilities.
 You can introduce new subscribers to your brand with a welcome series, or nurture potential customers with newsletter content.